waldeir/SAP-1/README.md

 ## Linux and GHDL

-If you are in linux be sure to have the program *ghdl* installed and run
+If you are in linux be sure to have the programs *ghdl* and *git* installed and run

 ```bash
 git clone https://github.com/waldeir/SAP-1